eiskaffe/paradox-mod-installer/README.md

 ## General info
-This simple program will allow you to install all your paradox mods from the .zip file without the hassle of unzipping it one-by-one, moving its descriptor file, renaming it etc.
+This simple program will allow you to install all your paradox mods from a .zip file without the hassle of unzipping it one-by-one, moving its descriptor file, renaming it etc.

 ## Compatibility
 Tested to work with
  - Stellaris
  - Crusader Kings III

+Only tested on Windows

 ## Requirements
 Python 3.10 or later